cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 Running *configure* will produce a config file within the .cfncluster directory in your home directory.
 (Use 'ls -al' to see that this exists.)
-A good way to get the configure steps correct is to follow the details at a web page like kilroy this one kilroy  kilroy http://cfncluster.readthedocs.io/en/latest/getting_started.html kilroy .
+A good way to get the configure steps correct is to follow the details at a web page like kilroy this one kilroy  kilroy kilroy cfncluster.readthedocs.io/en/latest/getting_started.html kilroy .

 ```
 cfncluster create PIT0